billfitzgerald/infosec-primer/README.md

 Tony Porterfield, Jim Siegl, and Bill Fitzgerald are the primary authors of this text.

-Girard Kelly, Jeff Graham, and Omar Khan provided editing support and testing.
+Girard Kelly, Jeff Graham, Jenny Pritchett, and Omar Khan provided editing support and testing.

-Jenny Pritchett copyedited the initial version.

 ## Contact Information